Kahoneki/Portfolio/src/Blog Posts/Kahoneki.com - Development Journey.md

 ### Part 3: Summary
 Phew, you've made it to the end, well done!
 I hope it proved somewhat useful and that you've maybe learnt a thing or two.
 This website has been the culmination of about 7 months working on and off in between my graphics projects and I've thoroughly enjoyed it.
 I was personally very surprised to find out just how fun web development can often be.
-Although at the start of development, I had a very pragmatic mindset of just wanting to get stuff working (and quickly), I can't help but feel like I've just scratched the surface of a deep rabbit hole that has consistently kept me intrigued and continue to hold my interest for potential future projects.
+Although at the start of development, I had a very pragmatic mindset of just wanting to get stuff working (and quickly), I can't help but feel like I've just scratched the surface of a deep rabbit hole that has consistently kept me intrigued and continued to hold my interest for potential future projects.
 Maybe, just maybe, web development isn't so bad after all.

 ### Acknowledgements
 Throughout the entirety of this project, I've received constant support and help from a friend and fella by the name of Jowsey.
 In fact, this section might as well be titled 'References' with how much I referred to him for help, a monumental accomplishment given how unknowledgeable I was at the start of this.
 He receives my undying gratitude for helping me get this site to what it is and never getting fed up with my constant questioning.
-All the libraries I've mentioned in this blog post have been a result of his recommendation and are the reason I was able to do this at all.
+Pretty much all the libraries I've mentioned in this blog post have been a result of his recommendation and are the reason I was able to do this at all.

 He's an incredibly experienced web developer and games programmer, check him out [here](https://tom.cafe/) !!
 NOW !!